Currently, Codacy Self-hosted supports two monitoring solutions:

 .yaml values files provided by us.

-The instructions below cover the basic installation of the components in this monitoring stack.
+The instructions below cover the basic installation of these monitoring services using the Kube Prometheus Stack.

-Add the custom resources required for installing this bundle in your cluster:
+Add the custom resources required for installing the monitoring bundle in your cluster:

 Obtain the configuration file for Loki,